Loading

 Guadalupe Bridge

-The Guadalupe Bridge is a road bridge crossing the Pasig River in Metro Manila, the Philippines, linking the cities of Makati and Mandaluyong.
+The Guadalupe Bridge is a road bridge crossing the Pasig River in Metro Manila, Philippines, linking the cities of Makati and Mandaluyong.
 It serves as a conduit for EDSA and the MRT Line 3.

 Background

 A separate but unconnected tied-arch rail bridge of the Manila Metro Rail Transit System Line 3 exists above the road bridge.
-The rail bridge, which hovers above the road bridge and constructed by the EEI Corporation, has a length of 135 meters (443 ft) and a width of 9.1 meters (30 ft).
+The rail bridge, hovering above the road bridge and constructed by the EEI Corporation, has a length of 135 meters (443 ft) and a width of 9.1 meters (30 ft).

-According to a December 2013 report by the Japan International Cooperation Agency (JICA), the Guadalupe Bridge has the highest traffic volume among 12 main bridges in Metro Manila, with 220,000 vehicles crossing the bridge daily.
+According to a December 2013 report by the Japan International Cooperation Agency (JICA), the Guadalupe Bridge has the highest traffic volume among the 12 main bridges in Metro Manila, with 220,000 vehicles crossing the bridge daily.

 Planned renovation